Beam (structure): Stress

 The primary tool for structural analysis of beams is the Euler–Bernoulli beam equation.
 This equation accurately describes the elastic behaviour of slender beams where the cross sectional dimensions are small compared to the length of the beam.
 For beams that are not slender a different theory needs to be adopted to account for the deformation due to shear forces and, in dynamic cases, the rotary inertia.
 The beam formulation adopted here is that of Timoshenko and comparative examples can be found in NAFEMS Benchmark Challenge Number 7.
 Other mathematical methods for determining the deflection of beams include "method of virtual work" and the "slope deflection method".
 Engineers are interested in determining deflections because the beam may be in direct contact with a brittle material such as glass.
 Beam deflections are also minimized for aesthetic reasons.
 A visibly sagging beam, even if structurally safe, is unsightly and to be avoided.
 A stiffer beam (high modulus of elasticity and/or one of higher second moment of area) creates less deflection.

 Mathematical methods for determining the beam forces (internal forces of the beam and the forces that are imposed on the beam support) include the "moment distribution method", the force or flexibility method and the direct stiffness method.

 General shapes

-Most beams in reinforced concrete buildings have rectangular cross sections, but a more efficient cross section for a beam is an - or H-shaped section which is typically seen in steel construction.
+Most beams in reinforced concrete buildings have rectangular cross sections, but a more efficient cross section for a beam is an I-beam or H-shaped section which is typically seen in steel construction.
 Because of the parallel axis theorem and the fact that most of the material is away from the neutral axis, the second moment of area of the beam increases, which in turn increases the stiffness.